 On 19 August, the hunger strike ended as the Government agreed to further talks.
 On the same day, the Ministry of Defence responded to a petition on the UK Parliament website “demanding all Gurkha veterans are paid an equal pension to other British veterans.”
-The MoD said that, since the publication of the report of the Technical Committee, it had announced increases in GPS pensions of between 10 and 34% above the annual inflationary increase in March 2019.
+The MoD said that, since the publication of the report of the Technical Committee, it had announced increases in GPS pensions in March 2019.
 In June 2019, the matter was “discussed between the Prime Ministers of the UK and Nepal in June 2019, when it was confirmed that the pension arrangements raised in the dialogue with Gurkha veterans and the Government of Nepal would not be re-opened.”
-A consultation on future increases in GPS pensions, to which the Government has not yet responded, was launched in December 2020.
+A consultation the policy on future increases in GPS pensions, to which the Government has not yet responded, was launched in December 2020.

-Two campaign groups, Gurkha Satyagraha and Gurkha Equal Rights, welcomed the actions of Defence Minister, Leo Docherty, on the day the hunger strike ended, but expressed concern at the MoD response to the petition, which they said clearly indicated that the Government was “not ready to engage the Gurkhas to resolve their substantive demands.”
+Two campaign groups, Gurkha Satyagraha and Gurkha Equal Rights, welcomed the actions of Minister for Defence People and Veterans, Leo Docherty, on the day the hunger strike ended, but expressed concern at the MoD response to the petition, which they said clearly indicated that the Government was “not ready to engage the Gurkhas to resolve their substantive demands.”

 Documents to download